Four-month lows: State reports 5 newly reported deaths, 738 cases

 Florida reported 5 additional coronavirus deaths and 738 cases, statistics that are the lowest in nearly four months.
-Also, Palm Beach County’s first-time daily positivity rate sunk to 2.06 percent but as testing data severely decreased in one day to just under 21,000, the Department of Health announced Monday.
+Also, Palm Beach County's first-time daily positivity rate sunk to 2.06 percent as testing data severely decreased in one day to just under 21,000 in the state, the Department of Health announced Monday.

-The deaths included 1 each in Palm Beach County, St. Lucie, Okeechobee, Broward with Miami-Dade reporting a decrease of 3.
+The deaths included 1 each in Palm Beach County, St. Lucie, Okeechobee and Broward with Miami-Dade reporting a decrease of 3.

-Weekend data are traditionally lower with 10 deaths reported Sunday as well as 9 last Sunday and 21 on Monday.
+Weekend data are traditionally lower with 10 deaths reported Sunday as well as 9 last Sunday and 21 last Monday.

 These figures are significant lower than the record of 276 deaths on Aug.
 11 and 15,300 cases on July 5, with the latter the highest figure ever in the United States.

-The state's total daily positivity rate for all tests rose slightly to 5.34 on 20,991 tests reported by labs to the state Saturday, among the lowest in several months from 5.33 on 49,543.
+The state's total daily positivity rate for all tests rose slightly to 5.34 on 20,991 tests reported by labs to the state Saturday, among the lowest in several months from 5.33 on 49,543 the day before.
 The two-week low was 5.33 percent on Sept.
 17 and the high was 7.54 six days ago.
 The record test total was 142,964 July 11.
 In Palm Beach County there were only 28 positive tests reported to the state on 1,362 total tested.

 Florida's total of 701,302 cases is 10 percent of the total infection in the U.S. though the state only comprises 6.5 percent of the population.